Eumaeus/blackwell_spring2019/texts/csc270_final_project.md

 By **Wednesday, April 3**:

 - Have a `htmlWriter.sc` script that uses the CiteLibrary API to generate a series of HTML pages for your text; these need to go in `html`.
 You can use `workspace2019/cite.sc` as the basis for this script.
+You can also look at the files in [my demo project](https://github.com/Eumaeus/csc270_demo_project).

+For **Friday, April 3**:

+- Be ready to show off your project's progress.

 Later: